imapp-pl/gas-cost-estimator/docs/strategy.md

 We initially do that within our [preliminary results](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration.nb.html) by subtracting a rough estimate of the overhead for both environments.

 The [estimation of timer overhead is done in these preliminary results](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration_timers.nb.html) (for now `geth`-only, but should be expanded for other environments).
-The rough estimate is the mean duration captured when invoking two `timer.now()`s one immediately after the other.
+The rough estimate is the mean duration between two `timer.now()`s, one immediately after the other.

 For `evmone` we have temporarily used a guesstimate leveraging [these results](https://notes.ethereum.org/@chfast/benchmarking-evm-instructions), see the preliminary analysis for details.